juniorcfaj/udacity-azure-course/README.md

     # Run the command:
     packer build server.json

+### Editing vars.tf

+    # You can customize the vars.tf file to set username, password, prefix, location and how many VM's you want just changing the value "default".
+    # If you only comment default lines, when you apply the terraform template within terminal, the console will ask you to set them up.

-## Create a Terraform template
+### Create a Terraform template

-    # First you need to update your Terraform.
+    # First you need to update your Terraform in your project.
 Run the command:
     terraform init

     # Plannig your Terraform template.
 Run the command: